bxservice/idempiere-rest/com.trekglobal.idempiere.rest.api/keycloak/README.txt

 - System level table
 - "Rest OpenID Connect Provider" window and menu
 - With record for Azure, Amazon Cognito, Google and Keycloak
-- Only Keycloak implemented for now
+- Only Keycloak and Amazon Cognito implemented for now

 2. REST_OIDCService
 - System and Tenant level table